Blue Palm Environmental

 Why Stormwater Inspections are Necessary In Texas

-Site Inspections ensure your site is in compliance with an approved Stormwater Pollution Prevention Plan (SWPPP) and that the Best Management Practices (BMPs) are correctly installed and functioning.
-The Texas Commission on Environmental Quality (TCEQ) Construction General Permit (CGP) TXR150000 requires site inspections for projects disturbing an acre or more.
+Site Inspections ensure that your site is in compliance with an approved Stormwater Pollution Prevention Plan (SWPPP) and that the Best Management Practices (BMPs) are correctly installed and functioning properly.
+The Texas Commission on Environmental Quality (TCEQ) Construction General Permit (CGP) TXR150000 requires site inspections for projects that disturb an acre or more.
 The General Permit allows for site inspections to be conducted at one of the following frequencies:

 • Every 14 calendar days and within 24 hours of a storm event of 0.50 inches or greater